staedtler94/node-design-patterns/services/poorly-designed-with-explanation/personnels-base-class/readMe.md

 - Better unit testing
 - Good Maintainability

 If you were to add another staff persona example, Security Guards, then we need to add a new class and inherit it from Persons class.
 We also will need to understand what methods are specific to Guard's only.
+A good example of inheritance is when we can answer like A Waiter **is a** Person type relationship.

 If the requirements is to have different roles that are solidified and never change in the Person's life-time then this use-case is met and a solution has been delivered but, but, but...